 2. Make the most of your commute

-Your daily commute could be doing harm to your health.
+Could your daily commute could be doing harm to your health?
 If you have a short enough commute to tackle it on foot, why not kill two birds with one stone and hit the pavement or ride a bike.
 For everyone else, your commute might not be doing your body any favours, but you can certainly use the time to better your mind.
 Set personal goals, or practice mindfulness with the help of a guided meditation app.
 Or you could just try to relax your mind by chilling out with a good book or podcast.

 3. Work your employer’s health benefits